bitfinexcom/grenache-nodejs-ws/README.md

  - `options` &lt;Object&gt; Options for the link
     - `grape` &lt;String&gt; Address of the Grenache Grape instance.
 Communication is done via WebSocket or HTTP.
-    - `linkRequestTimeout` &lt;Number&gt; Default timeout for requests to Grape,
+    - `requestTimeout` &lt;Number&gt; Default timeout for requests to Grape,
     - `pingTimeout` &lt;Number&gt; Ping connection timeout to Grape (triggers reconnect attempt),
     - `lruMaxSizeLookup` &lt;Number&gt; Maximum size of the cache, checked by applying the length function to all values